-Homemade ground turkey sloppy joes are a delicious and hearty meal that’s a family favorite.
-Keep these gluten free by serving over rice or pasta.
+Homemade turkey sloppy joes are a delicious and hearty meal that’s a family favorite.
+You can still enjoy sloppy joes even if you are gluten free by serving them over rice or gluten free pasta.

-Writing this series, 31 Days of Comfort Food really could not have come at a better time…it has been chilly here and I have been enjoying bringing out all of these comforting recipes to warm us up!
+I suppose that everyone has some version of sloppy joes in their family.
 This one is a recipe that I’ve been eating since I was little – my grandma’s sloppy joes.
-My mom started making them with ground turkey years ago, and that’s how I usually do it now as well, but it is also really delicious with grass-fed ground beef.
+My mom started making them with ground turkey years ago, and that’s how I usually do it now as well, but it is also really delicious with grass-fed ground beef if you prefer.

 Disclosure: This post contains affiliate links.